• Skip to main content

 Now, my super tip here is to actually batch these!
 Just like you may mark out a week on the calendar to go on vacation.
 Mark a week on your calendar and try to squeeze as many appointments into that week.
 You will want to give yourself some margin since things like these go long.
 You will feel so accomplished at the end of that week, and it leaves so much more time for rest.

 Now that you have batched some adult responsibilities, it is time to rest.
-Don’t feel like you are wasting your time if you want to read a book in one sitting (I almost did that with The Invisible Life of Addie Larue — so good!) or binge watch The Crown.
+Don’t feel like you are wasting your time if you want to read a book in one sitting (I almost did that with Sunrise on the Reaping — so good!) or binge watching The Last of Us.

 I think as teachers we are used to making the most of every single minute in the classroom.
 This is a good thing, but it is also good to give yourself the freedom to rest.